6 Awesome Credit Card Tricks That Will Save You Money

 Retailers live in fear of the increased merchant fees that result from a chargeback, and they will often reconsider their position the moment they hear that word.
 Otherwise, a quick call to your bank will result in a temporary credit that will become permanent once you provide documentation supporting your claim.

 4. Double Your Sign-Up Bonus

 Real credit card gurus live for those amazing sign-up bonuses that come around every now and then.
 Have your spouse or partner apply for the same card.
 Or sign up for the business version of the card, too.
 Just as long as you have no temptation to spend more, there is little to lose and a lot to potentially gain.

 Those who pay their balances in full and on time are perpetually receiving a free loan from their banks.
 This is the smartest way to use your credit cards, but you can even take this to the next level.
 Any charge made the day before your statement closes will be due 20-25 days later.
 But if you make that same charge the day after your statement closes, then you have another extra 30 days to pay it without incurring interest.
 This means you can get an interest-free period of up to 55 days!

 When cash is tight, many people know to wait until just after their statements are closed to make purchases.
-What most people don’t realize is that with some banks, such as Chase, you can actually extend your payment cycle by moving your due date back.
+What most people don't realize is that with some banks, you can actually extend your payment cycle by moving your due date back.
 They may not let you do this over and over again, but it is a great way to get a few extra days out of your statement period in order to push back your due date.